-Zach Barr (he/they) is a writer, director, and musician originally from Redmond, WA.
+Zach Barr (they/them) is a writer, director, and musician originally from Redmond, WA.
 They began participating in theatre around the age of eight, and has never really left since.
 Zach’s work in theatre criticism began in late elementary school, for themself, when they saw a production at Seattle Children’s Theatre that they disliked and had to explain why.
 Zach’s first published reviews were at Northwestern at the end of their freshman year.
 What happened since then can be found on the About page.

 In addition to the theatre criticism, Zach has directed at Underscore Theatre Company, Prop Thtr’s Rhinofest, Otherworld Theatre Company, The Agency Theatre Collective, and Studio East (Kirkland, WA).
 Zach serves as the Literary Associate at Sideshow Theatre Company.
 They are asexual and live in uptown Chicago.

 Gwyneth “Gwen” Holloway is from Schaumburg, IL, and grew up attending and loving Chicago’s theatre scene.
 Over time, she developed a strong discerning eye for what she liked to see onstage, and how to describe what she liked about it.
 She studied theatre in college, despite the objections of her parents.
 She will always advocate that art of any kind, no matter whether it’s high or low art, should be discussed critically.
 She now lives in Chicago and sometimes escorts her younger sister Hazel to the theatre.